 Avoid overcooking the meat as it can become tough and dry.
 Note: corned beef may still be pink in color.
 This doesn’t mean it Is undercooked.

-Always cut corned beef against the grain.
-This will help to make every bite tender.
 To do this.
 Look for the thin lines of muscle fibers and slice the meat perpendicular to them.
 Thinner meat slices tend to be more tender than ticker ones.

 Serving Suggestions